Online Metal Glossary

 Abbreviation for Rigid Container Sheet.

-see "Inclusion, Stringer."
+See "Inclusion, Stringer."

 See "Back End Condition."